-A Short History of Alliance, Ohio
+A Short History of the City of Alliance, Ohio

 Other Places to Find Out About Alliance History